skoczen/will/docs/improve.md

 Will is built entirely on the shoulders of giants, and has a great community of developers that move it forward.
 He wouldn't exist without all of them.

 We also welcome new contributions no matter how big or small.
 Interested in contributing to will?
-Check out the details below!
+We'd love to have you.
+Details below.

 ## Our Culture